Israeli military strikes Yemen hours after Houthi attack targets Israel

 Tensions between Israel and the Houthis have escalated for months as Israel wages its war on Hamas in Gaza following the Palestinian militant group’s October 7 attacks – with world leaders warning of the potential for a wider Middle East conflict.

-Earlier Thursday, sirens were heard in central Israel after the Israeli military intercepted a missile launched from Yemen, the IDF said.
-The Houthis did not immediately claim responsibility for the attack.
+Earlier Thursday, sirens were heard in central Israel after the Israeli military intercepted a missile launched from Yemen, the Israel Defense Forces (IDF) said.
+A school was damaged and no injuries were reported, the IDF said.

+The Houthis later claimed they had achieved their goals in twin missile attacks on Israeli military targets in the Tel Aviv area.

 The Houthis have attacked Israel, its allies and vital Red Sea shipping lines in rejection of Israel’s military campaign in Gaza that has killed more than 45,000 Palestinians.
 The group, which controls Yemen’s most populous regions, say they won’t stop striking Israel and its allies until a ceasefire is reached in the Palestinian enclave.